Table of Contents

 Unlike other tools that require agent deployment or complex setup processes, Virima Discovery lets you scan your network by simply selecting subnets and ranges.
 You’ll be able to see all of your assets in just minutes!

-Virima Discovery is designed to work when your organization needs it most.
+Virima Discovery is crafted to operate when your organization needs it the most.